redbtc/redbtc.org/flows/applications/github-donations.md

 image: /img/og-images/btcpay-github.png
 ---

-This flow creates a donation page enabling GitHub users to make Bitcoin donations and automatically get added to Backers lists on your GitHub repo's readme, docs and homepage.
+This flow creates a donation page where GitHub users can make Bitcoin donations and automatically get added to Backers lists on your GitHub repo's readme, docs and homepage.

 Other features include: